Yellen's Dovish Tone Rallies Markets

 Within short duration income, we see increased opportunity outside the U.S.

 In global bond markets, Australian and New Zealand rates appear more attractive versus the rest of the world.
-We expect the Reserve Bank of Australia (NYSE:RBA) to remain on hold for the remainder of 2017.
+We expect the Reserve Bank of Australia [RBA] to remain on hold for the remainder of 2017.
 Housing and labor markets will remain key factors in future growth and inflation expectations and we expect the RBA will await further data before acting.
 We continue to hold a positive view on investment-grade credit in Australia, largely due to attractive real yields and the healthiness of issuers compared to other developed markets.

 Additionally, we see value in systemically-important, highly-rated Asian issuers such as government-related energy, telecom and banking entities and in the U.S., the ‘too-big-to-fail’ banks, whose bonds should be supported by an increasingly robust regulatory environment focused on less risk taking and greater capital requirements.
 We expect corporate profitability to remain strong, aided by less regulation and lower taxes.